kjproj84/kjproj84.github.io/_pages/aboutcopy.md

 News
 ---
 - October 2024.
-We received the bronze prize 🏆 on Samsung Best Paper Awards (SBPA) 2024 about a Refactoring algorithm based on a Reinforcement Learning scheme.
+We received the bronze prize 🏆 on Samsung Best Paper Awards (SBPA) 2024 on the area of AI.
 - August 2024.
 I will be serving on a Program Committee of [WSDM 2025](https://www.wsdm-conference.org/2025/).
 - April 2024.
 One work is accepted to [ICDCS 2024](https://icdcs2024.icdcs.org). 🆕
 - June 2023.
 I will be serving on a Program Committee of [WSDM 2024](https://www.wsdm-conference.org/2024/).